ipdk-io/networking-recipe/docs/guides/security/using-tls-certificates.md

 OpenSSL 1.1.1x has reached EOL and usage should be discontinued.
 See the [OpenSSL security guide](openssl-guide.md) for details.

-Also, note that if running gRPC clients on remote system, both systems are running OpenSSL 3.x.
-Running an OpenSSL 1.1.1x client with a OpenSSL 3.x server has known to fail TLS handshakes to establish communication.
+Also, note that if running gRPC clients on remote system, both systems should be running OpenSSL 3.x.
+Running an OpenSSL 1.1.1x client with a OpenSSL 3.x server has been known to fail TLS handshakes with `WRONG_VERSION_NUMBER` error when trying to establish communication.

 ## Installing certificates